What is personalized medicine?

 - Developing therapies to target specific tumors or specific cellular pathways that lead to tumor growth and identifying the people who will respond best to them.

-Some factors that help tailor treatment plans are related to an individual.
+Some factors that help personalize treatment plans are related to an individual.
 For example, some treatments are chosen based on whether a woman is premenopausal or postmenopausal.

 Although treatment is becoming more personalized, we cannot predict how any one person will respond to a certain treatment.
-Treatment is tailored based upon the groups a person belongs to (such as people with HER2/neu-positive (HER2/neu+) breast cancers) rather than to a specific person.
+Treatment is personalized based upon the groups a person belongs to (such as people with HER2/neu-positive (HER2-positive breast cancers) rather than to a specific person.

 The results of clinical trials show us which therapies are most effective in which groups of people.
-If a certain therapy is effective in a group you belong to, then your treatment plan can be tailored to include that therapy.
-For example, clinical trials have shown the targeted therapy trastuzumab (Herceptin) lowers the risk of recurrence of HER2+ breast cancers.
-If your tumor is HER2+, then your treatment plan can be tailored to include trastuzumab.
+If a certain therapy is effective in a group you belong to, then your treatment plan can be personalized to include that therapy.
+For example, clinical trials have shown the targeted therapy trastuzumab (Herceptin) lowers the risk of recurrence of HER2-positive breast cancers.
+If your tumor is HER2-positive, then your treatment plan is usually personalized to include trastuzumab.

 Learn more about factors that affect treatment and prognosis.